This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Roll Forming – 1”.

 d) To support the shaft

-Explanation: Spacers are used to fix the rolls in exact position on the spindles.
+Explanation: Spacers are used to fix the rolls in the exact position on the spindles.
 Vertical adjustment of the top shaft fine tunes the machine to accommodate specific rolls and material thickness.

 Sanfoundry Global Education & Learning Series – Manufacturing Processes.